Sleep over with the penguins in AntarcticaAntarctica

 Once on land, each camper stomps out a spot on the ice then puts down a foam mattress for protection against the chill of the snow.
 Then it’s simply a matter of getting into the sleeping and bivvy bags to settle in beneath the midnight sun.
 If you can – the penguins like the sound of their own squawks.

-- It’s something few people will ever experience
+- It’s something few people will ever encounter

 - You’ll experience Antarctica up close, taking your expedition to the next level